dovetail-genomics/capture/docs/source/pre_alignment.rst

    cut -f1,2 hg38.fasta.fai > hg38.genome

-In line with the 4DN project guidelines and from our own experience optimal alignment results are obtained with Burrows-Wheeler Aligner (bwa).
+In line with 4DN project guidelines and from our own experience, optimal alignment results are obtained with the Burrows-Wheeler Aligner (bwa).
 Prior to alignment, generate a bwa index file for the chosen reference.